Elevenses: Slovakia

 In Slovakia, desiata (lit. 'tenth', from "tenth hour") can be eaten at or around 10 a.m..
 It usually consists of a small snack, fruit, or a sandwich, i.e. a lighter meal, so as not to fill the stomach before lunch.
 In schools, the break between classes around 10 a.m. is referred to as desiatová prestávka (lit. 'tenth break' or 'break for the tenth') and may be a few minutes longer than other breaks, to give the students time to eat their desiata.
 Note: although the word desiata is grammatically an ordinal numeral, it is treated as a noun in this context.

 Spain

-In Spain, it is not uncommon to have a short meal break around 11:00 a.m., particularly in jobs of intense physical activity; this can range from a hot drink paired with light snacks like pastries to a sandwich, scrambled eggs or a piece of Spanish omelette (also known as a tortilla espan̈ola).
+In Spain, it is not uncommon to have a short meal break around 11:00 a.m., particularly in jobs of intense physical activity; this can range from a hot drink paired with light snacks like pastries to a sandwich, scrambled eggs or a piece of Spanish omelette (also known as a tortilla española).
 This meal is sometimes known as almuerzo, although this word is used inconsistently and mostly just means 'lunch'.
 However, lunchtime in Spain can be as late as 3:00 p.m., which conditions mid-morning customs.

 In the Basque Country, in particular, it is common to have a mid-morning snack consisting of high-protein food like eggs, bacon, or cured meat on bread, called "hamarretako" (lit.
 '10 o'clock (snack)') or "hamaiketako" (lit.
 '11 o'clock (snack)').